“This post contains Affiliate Links. I get a commission from qualifying purchases.”

 The Exe Estuary

 Sketching across The Exe Estuary, this post has me sat in my car sketching out of the windscreen.
 Parked up at Exmouth‘s Imperial Road Car Park.
 Looking northwards over The Duckpond and the wide horizon of Cockle Sands to the red cliffs of Lympstone.
+Unfortunately, A new food defence wall has been built here, so you can no longer sit in your car looking out across the view.

 I was back in the same spot several times throughout the year.
-I found it interesting to see how the same scene of the Exe Estuary changed, with different tides and skies.
+I found it interesting to see how the same scene of the Exe Estuary changed, with different weather, tides and skies.

 Northwards up the Exe Estuary